patricktokeeffe/wheatpile-emissions-scoping/README.md

 * [x] pure CO2 tanks *ordered (4) 50# tanks*
 * [x] regulator *order one new, other from IAQ*
+    * [x] test for regulator freeze-up *does frost over but direct sunlight is sufficient to prevent freezing; tested up to full range 20+50 SLPM*
+    * [ ] install heat tape on new regulator
 * [x] digital flowmeter *one 50SLPM from 415, other 20LPM from IAQ*
 * [x] DustTrak II w/ PM2.5 inlet *unit #1 (s/n 8530150710)*
     * [ ] verify logger program has correct det. scaling from IAQ study